ckardaris/ucollage/docs/defaultkeys.md

 make use of the following placeholders.

 - `%s` is replaced with the original file
-- `%S` is replaced by all the files side by side
+- `%S` is replaced by all original files
 - `%e` is replaced with the edited file or the original file if not edited (see
   <a href="scripts.html">Scripts</a>)
-- `%E` is replaced by all the edited files side by side or the original files if not edited
+- `%E` is replaced by all the edited files or the original files if not edited
 - `%d` is replaced with the destination file in edit scripts

 Example: